TACC/life_sciences_ml_at_tacc/docs/section4/building_containers.rst

 .. code-block:: console

    [user-vm]$ docker images
-   REPOSITORY            TAG       IMAGE ID       CREATED              SIZE username/pi-estimator 0.1       3bb1f550b432   About a minute ago   573MB ubuntu                24.04     20377134ad88   2 months ago         101MB
+   REPOSITORY                TAG                             IMAGE ID       CREATED          SIZE eriksf/image-classifier   0.1                             a23875141d7a   34 seconds ago   6.01GB
+   pytorch/pytorch           2.4.1-cuda12.1-cudnn9-runtime   d4fb707a1b5f   5 months ago     5.93GB
    ...

 .. code-block:: console

-   [user-vm]$ docker inspect username/pi-estimator:0.1
+   [user-vm]$ docker inspect username/image-classifier:0.1

 If you need to rename your image, you can either re-tag it with ``docker tag``, or